JorjaFox/website/content/_posts-old-blog/2013-09-28-devil-db-screencaps-recap.md

 The first one of the season is always hardest.
 Especially when you're not around this weekend.
 News on the homefront?
 My cousin's baby was born!

 By the way, if you want a quick and easy way to keep up with the news, <a href="https://jorjafox.net/updates/">join the mailing list</a>.
-It will <strong>only</strong> email you when there's a new post here.
+It will **only** email you when there's a new post here.
 No announcements, no spam, no nothing but Jorja.

 Okay!
 On the the review!